A practical, immersive, interactive journey into the real world of business innovation

 This promises to be an exciting, interactive and immersive series of ONLINE workshops to develop innovation knowledge and skills to progress ideas to commercial value.

-Delivered by university and guest innovation experts we will explore the different types of innovation, how to start innovation projects and get authentic and feasible ideas off the ground, proving the underpinning concepts, testing ideas and building viable and motivating business cases.
+Delivered by the University of Brighton’s School of Business and Law’s innovation expert Paul Levy and guest experts we will explore the different types of innovation, how to start innovation projects and get authentic and feasible ideas off the ground, proving the underpinning concepts, testing ideas and building viable and motivating business cases.

 During the sessions we’ll invite you to work on real ideas, prospects and the potential of your own business to work on current innovation possibilities or to develop new ones.
 We’ll work with a range of powerful approaches including STEPS, which offers an effective narrative way of making innovation come to life in your business.

 These hands-on, interactive, challenging will cover how to undertake deep market and community analysis, conduct pilots, effect trials, alpha and beta testing as well as moving beyond collusions of mediocrity, making bold decisions on whether to launch or let go.

 Combining a mix of carefully chosen current innovation theory, practical approaches with stories of both success and failure, we’ll deep dive into the world of innovation, with a not always comfortable journey through what works and what sabotages success.
 Join us for a real, no-nonsense exploration of innovation in the 2020s and beyond.

 It is suitable for business owners of Small and Medium-sized businesses, including social enterprises and any staff responsible for new product or service development or operational improvement.

 Let’s go a bit deeper…..what will each session cover